Saint Julian Press

 Elizabeth Cohen, MFA — Senior Editor

 Elizabeth Cohen is a poet, author, editor, memoir coach, and activist.
 She is the Senior Editor and Primary Contact for Mnemosyne Books.
-With an MFA in poetry from Columbia University, she is a former editor of The Saranac Review and an associate professor of English at the State University of New York at Plattsburgh.
+With an MFA in poetry from Columbia University, she is a former associate professor of English at the State University of New York, SUNY Plattsburgh, where she served as an editor of The Saranac Review.

 Ken Jones